veikman/dmote-keycap/README.md

 * `--filename`: For your own CLI-based scripting needs.
 * `--render`: Render results to STL.

-The batch mode takes an EDN file specifying arbitrarily large sets of keys with arbitrary shared and unique properties.
-The EDN must contain a vector of maps, keyed by maps of properties, with vectors of individual switches as their values.
-Clojure’s EDN format was chosen for this partly because YAML does not allow maps as map keys.
-Examples of the format are available under `config`.
+The batch mode flag takes an EDN file path.

 ## Switch types